 - Observing a master teacher in a clinical teaching setting and debriefing the observation

-- Meeting with a senior educator as a coach, who will discuss the certificate member’s teaching goals and progress – approximately 3 sessions
+- Meeting with a senior educator as a coach, who will discuss the certificate member’s teaching goals and progress, 2 sessions, plus 1 session with Lori and Katie to discuss career goals in health professions education

 The professional development sessions focus on the following core topics.
 We are currently developing online alternatives for many of the sessions.